 Laboratory testing includes:

-- Pelvic ultrasound: if uterus or fallopian tubes are identified, then the diagnosis of CAIS and PAIS should be reconsidered
+- Pelvic ultrasound: If the uterus or fallopian tubes are identified, then the diagnosis of CAIS and PAIS should be reconsidered.

 Management of Androgen Insensitivity Syndrome